kousuke-nakano/jQMC/examples/README.md

 ## example04

-VMC and HF energies of water molecule, for validation of the VMC implementation of jQMC, with spherical or cartesian GTOs.
+MCMC and HF energies of water molecule, for validation of the MCMC implementation of jQMC, with spherical or cartesian GTOs.

 ## example05